Navigating Configuration Post-processing¶

 level:

-This will end up rendering the secret, of type "password", for the corresponding SecretGroup
+This will render the secret of type "password" for the corresponding SecretGroup

 .

-Obviously, the rendering process can find multiple challenges, that are managed, and properly explained to take corrective actions:
+The rendering process may encounter issues, which are managed and properly explained to guide corrective actions: